serversideup/webext-bridge/README.md

 Read `Behaviour` section to see how destinations (or endpoints) are treated.

 > Note: For security reasons, if you want to receive or send messages to or from `window` context, one of your extension's content script must call `Bridge.allowWindowMessaging(<namespace: string>)` to unlock message routing.
 Also call `Bridge.setNamespace(<namespace: string>)` in those `window` contexts.
-Use same namespace string in those two calls, so `crx-bridge` knows which message belongs to which extension (in case multiple extensions are using `crx-bride` in one page)
+Use same namespace string in those two calls, so `webext-bridge` knows which message belongs to which extension (in case multiple extensions are using `webext-bridge` in one page)

 ---